1. I now box out elderly women in line.

 2. I match outfits with my boyfriend.

 I now get a secret thrill whenever I find an article of clothing that comes in sizes for both me AND my boyfriend.
-It’s part of the ‘couple culture’ in Korea, where couples express their love for each other by strutting around town in head to toe matching gear.
-My boyfriend and I wear matching clothes only when we are doing something super couple-y things — like riding tandem bikes along the river at sundown.
+It’s part of the ‘couple culture’ in Korea, where couples express their love for each other by strutting around town in head-to-toe matching gear.
+My boyfriend and I wear matching clothes only when we are doing super couple-y things — like riding tandem bikes along the river at sundown.

 3. I’m now one of those people who yells across the restaurant to get a waiter’s attention.